WHO WE AREEQUIPPING SERVANT LEADERS FOR THE CHURCH

-When the Bible college began in 1945 by the First Church of Christ in Boise, Idaho as a training school for ministers in the Pacific Northwest, it’s future impact was unknown.
+When First Church of Christ in Boise, Idaho started this Bible college as a training school for Pacific Northwest ministers in 1945, BBC’s future impact was unknown.
 There were just a few students in those early years, but the primary mission remains the same:

 To equip servant leaders for the church worldwide.

-Starting with that first graduating class through the most recent, our alumni have passionately been on mission and are making a significant impact around the world.
+From the first graduating class to today, our alumni have remained passionately on-mission and are making a significant impact around the world.